Nexus Agents

 |---|---|

-| Adversarial PR Review | pr_review MCP tool: 5 voter roles (architect, security, devex, catfish, scope_steward) with 4-point gate. v5 evaluation (n=10): 100% bug-catch, 50% raw FP rate; manual triage reclassified most FPs as legitimate findings (details) |
+| Adversarial PR Review | pr_review MCP tool: 5 voter roles (architect, security, devex, catfish, scope_steward) with 4-point gate. v5 evaluation (focused synthetic dataset, n=10): 100% bug-catch, 50% raw FP rate; manual triage reclassified one of two inspected FP cases as a real finding (directional small-n, not measured rates) (details) |

 | Consensus Voting | 6 strategies: simple_majority, supermajority, unanimous, higher_order (Bayesian correlation-aware), opinion_wise, proof_of_learning |